JohnnyStruk/LectureLink/README.md

 > `file: { id, filename, originalName, size, uploadDate, code, instructor { id, username } }`

 **GET /posts/my-files**
-Returns all posts for the currently logged in instructor Must be signed into an instructor account
+Returns all posts for the currently logged in instructor.
+Must be signed into an instructor account
 > Response (array):
 > HTTP 200